 September 10 is World Suicide Prevention Day.
 Although the entire month of September is dedicated to suicide prevention, September 10 is the day to focus most intensely on raising awareness, remembering those lost to suicide, and advocating for resources and treatment options for those who are struggling.

-Important Facts on Suicide
+Important Suicide Facts

 There have been great efforts in the last few years to end the stigma that surrounds mental illness, but suicide is still a very taboo topic.
 Many people don’t want to acknowledge that it exists because it’s hard to imagine people suffering so much.
 However, calling attention to the problem is the only way to make progress.
 If we’re afraid to look at the facts, we’ll never know how to improve our suicide prevention resources.